Galvanized-Heart/MIE1520_Final_Project/README.md

 You can create your own experiments by:

 1. **Building custom datasets**:
-   - Adapt the `ProteinPairGraphBuilder` for your protein data
+   - Adapt the `ProteinPairGraphBuilder` for your PDB data
    - Or create your own graph builders for different molecular representations

 2. **Implementing new GNN architectures**: